Suifu/kalliope/docs/brain/brain.md

 Kalliope will look for the brain in the order bellow:

-- From you current folder, E.g `/home/pi/my_kalliope/brain.yml`
+- From you current folder, Es `/home/pi/my_kalliope/brain.yml`
 - From `/etc/kalliope/brain.yml`
 - From the default `brain.yml` located in the root of the project tree.